Selleo/DevPath/content/web_development/Framework and language/react-native/advanced.md

 - Why we need to send source maps to Bugsnag?
 And how to do it?
 - What tools you can use to get feedback from user about problems with an app?
 - What is breadcrumb and what they can tell us?
+- How to implement error handler screen for users with Bugsnag?

 ### 📝 Katas